ngermeau/wbyd-client/readme.md

 [] le ruban blanc
 [] uncle bonnmee
 [] bamako
+- animal kingdom
+- the Truman show
+- joker
+- the pianist
+- etnernal sunshine of a spotless mine

 ## Still todo
 [ ] Not super clean animation when loading of images